Day 1: Masai Mara

-You will be picked up from your hotel around 7.30 am and driven to the runway for the Kenya Safari.
-You will then fly from Diani or Mombasa to the Masai Mara, where you will arrive at about 11.00 am.
-You will meet our driver / guide and start a game drive on the way to Olumara Safari Camp with a 4×4 Jeep for check-in and lunch.
-Relax until 16.00 where you go on another Kenya Safari game drive until sunset.
+You will be picked up from your hotel around 7.30 am and driven to Ukunda or Mombasa Airport.
+Then fly over Mt Kilimanjaro (Highest Mountain in Africa) landing in Masai Mara National Reserve in 2Hours, arriving at about 11.00 am.
+You will met by our driver / guide and have game drive on the way to with a 4×4 vehicle.
+Proceed to the Olumara Camp for check-in and lunch.
+Relax until 16.00 where you go on another game drive until sunset.
 The Masai Mara National Reserve has an area of 1584 km2 and it is one of the most famous and most visited National Reserves in Kenya.
 Local attractions include the Mara River, Talek River, Loita Hill, Serengeti Plains and the annual animal migration from July to September.
 The landscape is interspersed with forest and grassland savannah with acacia forests.
 The Masai Mara is famous for its lions, elephants, leopards, cheetahs, gazelles, rhinos, hyenas, etc. It is also attractive to birdwatchers.
-Dinner and overnight at Olumara Safari Camp.
+Dinner and overnight at Olumara Camp

 N / B 75% discount for children from 3-12 years.